A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge

-Nonetheless, demanding it to actually be an \emph{invariant} submanifold requires enforcing a further condition $1+3x_2+x_2=0$.
-Moreover, unlike the $f(Q)$ noncoincident-gauge branches, the cosmology \emph{on} the submanifold $x_3=0$ for $f(R)$ gravity does not mimic $\Lambda$CDM.
+Nonetheless, demanding it to actually be an \emph{invariant} submanifold requires enforcing a further condition $1+3x_1+x_2=0$.
+Moreover, unlike the $f(Q)$ nontrivial gauge branches, the cosmology \emph{on} the submanifold $x_3=0$ for $f(R)$ gravity does not mimic $\Lambda$CDM.
 This is best understood by setting $x_3=0$ in the $x_2'$-equation and replacing $x_2=1-q$; the latter gives $q'=2q^2-2$ and consequently the jerk parameter as $j=2q^2+q-q'=q+2\neq1$\footnote{To see some interesting works addressing the question whether $f(R)$ cosmologies can mimic $\Lambda$CDM specifically from the dynamical system point of view, the reader is suggested the references \cite{Fay:2007uy,Chakraborty:2021jku}.}.
-The generic existence of the invariant submanifold $\mathcal{S}_{x_3}$ containing $\Lambda$CDM-mimicking solutions within its noncoincident branches constitute a distinct advantage of $f(Q)$ gravity over $f(R)$ gravity. \end{itemize} \end{itemize} Of course, the above comparison between $f(Q)$ and $f(R)$ is neither detailed nor exhaustive.
+The generic existence of the invariant submanifold $\mathcal{S}_{x_3}$ containing $\Lambda$CDM-mimicking solutions within its nontrivial $\Gamma_{2,3}$ branches constitutes a distinct advantage of the $f(Q)$ framework compared to $f(R).$ \end{itemize} \end{itemize} Of course, the above comparison between $f(Q)$ and $f(R)$ is neither detailed nor exhaustive.
 A detailed and exhaustive comparison between the $f(Q)$ and $f(R)$ cosmological phase space with parallelly defined dynamical variables, which is beyond the scope of the present work, is reserved as an interesting future research problem.